 Acting with the developer, Cooper and Company, in the ongoing development of the Britomart Precinct since inception.
 This includes most recently the refurbishment and renovation of heritage buildings and the development of an award-wining boutique hotel, The Hotel Britomart.
 The hotel development included some new (to New Zealand) construction techniques requiring contract documents to align with the assurance processes structured by the team for such construction.

-Acting for PwC on the deal with Precinct Properties that saw PwC become the anchor tenant of the Commercial Bay office tower (now called PwC Tower), the landmark 38-storey office tower in the Auckland CBD.
+Acting for PwC on its deal with Precinct Properties to become the anchor tenant of the Commercial Bay office tower (now called PwC Tower), the landmark 38-storey office tower in the Auckland CBD.
 This was one of the highest value and highest profile office leasing transactions in Auckland in recent times.

 Acting for Sylvia Park Business Centre Limited on all aspects of the development of its Sylvia Park Shopping Centre landholdings in Mt Wellington, Auckland.
 Recent developments include a new office tower, a Build-to-Rent precinct, and expanded large format retail.
 The Sylvia Park shopping centre has long been the largest in New Zealand.

-Acting for both Auckland DHB and Taranaki DHB on their respective core development programmes – ‘FIRP’ and ‘Maunga Stage 2’ respectively.
-This included leading a cross DHB group in developing a new format ‘Major Works Contract’ aimed at addressing market issues in construction and in construction contracts.
-Also advised on procurement and project implementation strategies to progress the programmes through COVID and an industry peak cycle.
+Acting for both Te Whatu Ora - Te Toka Tumai Auckland (formerly Auckland DHB) and Te Whatu Ora - Taranaki (formerly Tarnaki DHB) on their core development programmes – ‘FIRP’ and ‘Maunga Stage 2’ respectively.
+This included leading a cross region group in developing a new format ‘Major Works Contract’ aimed at addressing market issues in construction and in construction contracts.
+Also advised on procurement and project implementation strategies to progress the programmes through COVID-19 and an industry peak cycle.

-Acting for Generus Group on their development of multiple high-end retirement villages in Auckland and Tauranga, including their flagship project ‘The Foundation’ in Parnell, Auckland.
+Acting for Generus Group on its development of multiple high-end retirement villages in Auckland and Tauranga, including its flagship project ‘The Foundation’ in Parnell, Auckland.
 Working with Generus’ in-house development team we put together the project documentation with the design and construction teams, while covering off the requirements of the joint venture partners.